-Gender Pay Gap Reporting Metric Gap (as a percentage) Mean hourly gender pay gap (All staff) -1.54% Mean hourly gender pay gap (Part-Time) -1.16% Mean hourly gender pay gap (Temporary) Median hourly gender pay gap (All staff) 1.52% Median hourly gender pay gap (Part-Time) 4.84% Median hourly gender pay gap (Temporary) n/a Mean Bonus gender pay gap n/a Median Bonus gender pay gap n/a Percentage of employees in receipt of a bonus n/a Percentage of employees in receipt of benefit in kind n/a Percentage of employees in lower remuneration quartile Male 52% Female 48% Percentage of employees in lower middle remuneration quartile ● Male 39% ■ Female 61% Percentage of employees in upper middle remuneration quartile Male 48%Female 52% Percentage of employees in upper remuneration quartile ■ Male 46% ■ Female 54%
+Gender Pay Gap Reporting Metric Gap (as a percentage) Mean hourly gender pay gap (All staff) 0.8% Mean hourly gender pay gap (Part-Time) 1.5% Mean hourly gender pay gap (Temporary) n/a Median hourly gender pay gap (All staff) 7.1% Median hourly gender pay gap (Part-Time) 13% Median hourly gender pay gap (Temporary) n/a Mean Bonus gender pay gap n/a Median Bonus gender pay gap n/a Percentage of employees in receipt of a bonus n/a Percentage of employees in receipt of benefit in kind n/a Percentage of employees in lower remuneration quartile ● Male 10.75% ● Female 15.05% Percentage of employees in lower middle remuneration quartile ● Male 11.11% ■ Female 13.62% Percentage of employees in upper middle remuneration quartile ● Male 10.39% ■ Female 14.34% Percentage of employees in upper remuneration quartile ■ Male 13.62% ■ Female 11.11%

-\\ Unpaid Leave includes staff who were availing of Carer's Leave and Unpaid Maternity Leave at the snapshot date.
+^{} Unpaid Leave includes staff who were availing of Carer's Leave and Unpaid Maternity Leave at the snapshot date.

-Key Findings
+2.1 Key Findings

-The mean gender pay gap for the Health and Safety Authority indicates that, on average, women are paid 1.54% higher than men.
-Like all Civil and Public Service organisations, the Health and Safety Authority has equal pay for men and women in the same grades.
-The difference in average pay results from more women than men occupying senior roles over the course of the reporting period.
+The mean gender pay gap for the Authority indicates that, on average, men are paid 0.8% higher than women.
+Like all Civil and Public Service organisations, the Authority has equal pay for men and women in the same grades.
+The difference in average pay is minimal and reflects a healthy gender balance in senior roles.

-The median gender pay gap is 1.52%.
+The median gender pay gap is 7.1%.
 The median gender pay gap is the difference between women's median hourly wage (the middle-paid woman) and men's median hourly wage (the middle-paid man).
 The median hourly wage is calculated by ranking all employees from the highest paid to the lowest paid and taking the hourly wage of the person in the middle.
 Pay rates for each grade are set out in published pay scales which apply to all staff.
 As such, the gender pay gap arises as a result of the differences in the proportion of male and female employees at particular grades.
 In relation to part-time employees, the majority of staff who avail of flexible working options, including reduced working hours, are female.
 It is also relevant that whilst staff availing of maternity leave have their salary payments 'topped up' to their contracted salary level, in calculating these figures, any payments in respect of Social Protection are discounted.